-Based on the data collected for this site, the most likely exposure scenario is associated with receptors interacting with MEC on the surface and in the subsurface during intrusive activities.
-Table 4 identifies the receptors and potentially complete MEC exposure pathways for each MRS. If present and acted upon, MEC is a safety hazard.
-Therefore, the response action selected in this DD is necessary to protect human health and the environment from the potential hazards.
+Based on the data collected for this site, the most likely exposure scenario is associated with receptors interacting with MEC in the subsurface during intrusive activities.
+Table 4 identifies the receptors and potentially complete MEC exposure pathways for each project area.
+If present and acted upon, MEC is a safety hazard.
+Therefore, the response actions selected in this DD are necessary to protect human health and the environment from potential hazards.